Tanana Mission

 The Tanana Mission (also known as Mission of Our Saviour; Episcopal Mission) was a historic Episcopal church mission in Tanana, Alaska.
 Its abandoned church building and cemetery are listed on the U.S. National Register of Historic Places.

-It was deemed significant as artifacts of the once-large Episcopal mission, which additionally includeda hospital, a sawmill, a rectory, and a school.
-It is located about 3 miles up from the current Tanana village location.
+It was deemed significant as a site preserving artifacts of the once-large Episcopal mission, which additionally included a hospital, a sawmill, a rectory, and a school.
+The site is located about 3 miles up from the current Tanana village location.
 It was deemed "important to the history of interior Alaska as a place where permanent native (Indian) community was established near the mission which located itself opposite the prehistoric trading center of many interior Athapaskan Indians - Nuchalawoyya" and also as representing "a place where native people learned and participated in the activities of a foreign culture", and as a burial site, and as for the architecture of its church.

 The church building has multiple gables above a 52 × 48 ft plan.
 It was built in 1899 and added to the National Register in 1977.